pasinit/CHeap/README.md

 CHeap
 =====

-Simpleme Heap implementation in C
+Simple Heap implementation in C

 Provides the basic function of an heap (heapify extract-min add-node).
 Nodes of heap are designed to be of a new type struct Item* that contains an integer and a